#PaidInPublishing: Worthwhile* Paid and Unpaid Opportunities in Publishing

 Free Membership

 The LGBTQ+ Editors Association is a free, non-profit organization based in Slack that fosters networking between LGBTQ+ editorial veterans and up-and-coming professionals.
-They are actively seeking additional volunteers, regularly hos meetings in alternating time zones, and hold mentorship sessions in group and individual settings.
+They are actively seeking additional volunteers, regularly host meetings in alternating timezones, and hold mentorship sessions in group and individual settings.

 paid membership